gildas/go-logger/README.md

 Log.Fatalf("This is a message at the fatal level for %s", myObject, err)
 ```

 Note the `err` variable (must implement the [error](https://blog.golang.org/error-handling-and-go) interface) used with the last two log calls.
-By just adding it to the list of arguments while not mentioning it in the format string will tell the `Logger` to spit that error in a bunyan [Record field](https://github.com/trentm/node-bunyan#log-record-fields).
+By just adding it to the list of arguments at Error or Fatal level while not mentioning it in the format string will tell the `Logger` to spit that error in a bunyan [Record field](https://github.com/trentm/node-bunyan#log-record-fields).

 More generally, [Record fields](https://github.com/trentm/node-bunyan#log-record-fields) can be logged like this: